 3 Apps That Take Networking to the Next Level

 In today’s digital world, it’s easier than ever to find and cultivate the contacts you need to bolster your job search and career growth – and networking-focused apps can help.
-Check out these three great tools — Charlie, Conspire and Contactually — that the SoFi Career Strategy team regularly shares with members.
+Check out these three great tools — Charlie, Conspire and Contactually — that the SoFi Career Coaching team regularly shares with members.